Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning

 \section{Conclusion}

-We have described a novel variational-conditional model for parametrising hearing loss which can learn to generate individualised simulations of activity in the auditory midbrain by learning variational conditioning parameters directly from the data.
-We have shown that this model performs comparably to existing deep learning models trained from scratch on specific brains with varying hearing ability, and that by learning conditioning parameters directly from the data we achieve better performance than an equivalent architecture conditioned on measured ABR thresholds for each animal.
+We have described a novel variational-conditional model of neural activity in the auditory midbrain which models hearing loss by learning variational conditioning parameters directly from the data.
+We have shown that this model performs comparably to existing DNN models trained from scratch on specific brains with varying hearing ability, and that by learning conditioning parameters directly from the data we achieve better performance than an equivalent architecture conditioned on audiometric thresholds.

-We have also demonstrated that we can quickly (within 15-30 iterations) optimise the model for a new brain, fitting only the conditioning $\psi$ parameters with Bayesian optimisation, and that the space of $\psi$ parameters encodes a smoothly varying spectrum of hearing loss.
-We showed that using these fitted $\psi$ parameters, we can generate MUA for unseen animals which qualitatively resembles the MUA of the real animal, and which accurately predicts 25+\% of the explainable variance in the neural responses.
-Although this is far off the performance of animal specific models, we predict that including more animals in the training data will allow us to further improve the performance.
+We also demonstrated that we can quickly (within 15-30 iterations) optimise the model for a new brain, fitting only the conditioning parameters $\psi$ with Bayesian optimisation, and that the space of $\psi$ parameters encodes a smoothly varying spectrum of hearing loss.
+We showed that by fitting the $\psi$ parameters we can generate MUA for unseen animals which qualitatively resembles real recorded MUA, and which accurately predicts 25+\% of the explainable variance in the neural responses.
+Although this is far off the performance on in-sample animals, we also showed that performance increases as we add more animals to the training dataset.

-\subsection{Future Work and Applications}
+\section{Future Work and Applications}

-Core sound processing in current hearing aids is limited to frequency dependent amplification and compression, but we know that the real effects of hearing loss are much more complex than loss of sensitivity to certain frequencies and shifted dynamic range \cite{10.7554/eLife.85108}.
+Core sound processing in current hearing aids is limited to frequency dependent amplification and compression, but we know that the real effects of hearing loss are more complex than loss of sensitivity to certain frequencies and shifted dynamic range \cite{lesica2018hearing, parida2022underlying}.
 Amplification may restore audibility in situations where relevant audio stimuli are too quiet to hear, but it cannot restore lost intelligibility caused by more complex distortions of the neural code.
-One approach to developing hearing aids beyond the current state of the art is to use auditory models of NH and HI brains to develop sound processing algorithms which can directly correct the distorted neural code \cite{bondy2004novel}.
+One approach to developing hearing aids beyond the current state of the art is to use auditory models of NH and HI brains to develop sound processing algorithms which directly correct the distorted neural code \cite{bondy2004novel}.